-Meanwhile, by the time of Private Simms' departure from Suvla Bay for medical attention, the situation there had been daily becoming more and more untenable, thus on the night of December 19-20, the British had abandoned the entire area - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rear-guard.
-Some of the Battalion personnel had been evacuated to the nearby island of Imbros, some to Lemnos, further away, but in neither case was the respite to be of a long duration; the 1st Battalion was to be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.
+By this time the situation there was daily becoming more and more untenable, thus on the night of December 19-20, the British had abandoned the entire area of Suvla Bay - the Newfoundlanders, the only non-British unit to serve there, to form a part of the rear-guard.
+Some of the Battalion personnel had been evacuated to the nearby island of Imbros, some to Lemnos, further away, but in neither case had the respite been of a long duration; the 1st Battalion was to be transferred only two days later to the area of Cape Helles, on the western tip of the Gallipoli Peninsula.